Dance as Self-Defense

 join us in re-claiming this historic source of empowerment.

 European partner dances developed out of martial arts games.
-When the gentry wanted to learn dueling and other martial skills, they hired a dance masters.
+When the gentry wanted to learn dueling and other martial skills, they hired a dance master.

 Games are the best way to develop spontaneity, which is the very heart of self-defense.
 Once we re-discover the martial games these dances were based on, we enter a realm of creativity that makes simple dances explode with possibility.